Search Results

 It is amazing to hear from you and would be thrilled to speak with you.
 You were the first human voice I heard as God’s grace filled my life.
 Please know that at least once God uses your recorded voice to save a human life and to add my name to the Book of Life.
 Thank you.
 Back to Testimonials God used you to save a life It is amazing to hear from you and would be thrilled to speak with you.
 You were the first human voice I heard as God’s grace filled my life.
 Please know that at least once God uses your recorded voice to save a human life and to add my name to the Book of Life.
 Thank you.
 C.L.
 Halifax, NS, Canada Previous Next

-- From God | Copland Financial Ministries
+- You truly a servant of God | Copland Financial Ministries